 You’ve got this far.
 Your business has grown.
-Your teams are working flat out yet you need more activity to drive more business.
+Your teams are working flat out, yet you need more activity to drive more business.
 Maybe it’s time to consider external support.
-An agency or marketing person.
+A Lead Generation Agency or marketing person.

 Before you make that decision, let me shed some light on the pros and cons of this next step of your business.

 Of course, the downside of it all is always going to be cost, yet anything worth having is not going to be free.
 And like Paul told Ed after he bought knock-off AirPods, buy cheap, buy twice.

 No-one wants to buy twice.
 Here are the key signs that the agency you’re talking to are worth the investment.

 The chances are that if you’re hiring a marketing agency, then you don’t know that much about marketing yourself.